mattga/MGCollapsingHeader/README.md

 											  [MGTransformAttribute attribute:MGAttributeCornerRadius value:17.]]];
 ```

-4. Lastly, trigger the header view to collapse. `scrollViewDidScroll` is the ideal place for this.
+Lastly, trigger the header view to collapse.
+If using scrolling, the `scrollViewDidScroll` delegate call is the ideal place for this.
 ```objc
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView {
 	[self.headerView collapseToOffset:scrollView.contentOffset];